veebch/bb/README.md

 - Raspberry Pi Pico
 - Stepper Motor and Driver Board (we use the 28BYJ-48)
 - 6 wires, ideally with female dupont connectors at one end
-- A use-case for turning a thing at roughly predefined intervals
+- An application that requires turning a thing at roughly predefined intervals